maapteh/graphql-modules-app/README.md

 - [frontend module](packages/app/src/modules/product) the client component

 ## PRODUCTION
-By default after install the build will take place and the start command is running this build.
+By default after install the build will take place.
+*Please look carefully at ./packages/server/src/server.ts#37 and put comment back when really deploying for production, then you need to turn off introspection and interactive graph, they are now only turned on for demonstration effect.*

 ## CONFIGURATION
 Environment vars for development (set them in CI for production).